MediaArea/MediaConch_SourceCode/Documentation/REST.md

 * args:              Array of arguments

 - file:              String: Name of the file to analyze
+- user:              Integer: a unique id for the user
 - id:                Integer: a unique id for the request
 - force:             Boolean: force to analyze the file even if registered in database (introduced in v1.1)